Snapshots of Food Industry News

 The Bengaluru based B2B agri-marketing platform, Ninjacart has raised Rs.37 crores in series B funding.
 The funding has come from investors like Accel Partners, Nandan Nilekani’s NRJN Trust, Mistletoe, Qualcomm Ventures and M&S Partners.
 Ninjacart aims to use the funds to increase hiring and more automation of its supply chain.

-The foodservice division contributes 25 per cent of the overall revenue and the endeavour is to double the figures.
-The aim it to reinforce the brand as an expert solutions provider for western food category to be used in hotels, restaurants, cafes, bakeries, fast food joints, and caterers.
-The look, feel and packaging design of the range have been revamped keeping in mind the requirements of food service consumers.
+The foodservice division contributes 25 percent of the overall revenue and the endeavor is to double the figures.
+The aim is to reinforce the brand as an expert solutions provider for western food category to be used in hotels, restaurants, cafes, bakeries, fast food joints, and caterers.
+The look, feel and packaging design of the range have been revamped keeping in mind the requirements of foodservice consumers.
 They will also include features like highlighting the applications, unique features and will have appealing food shots in contemporary design.
 It will also have prominent branding apart from usual statutory information.
 The launch will be supported by ATL & BTL activities like print advertisements, solution selling, recipe booklets, food tasting sessions, bakery & caterer’ meets and consumer education.

 ITC to launch new categories of food products

 ITC is planning on an overhaul of its food portfolio as some of the products are showing signs of fatigue like biscuits and snacks.
 ITC has become the third largest player in the packaged foods market after Nestle and Britannia.
 The biscuits and salty snacks category have thrown much competition in the market in the past five years but the category has become stagnant for some time now.
 ITC is planning to ‘premierise’ the category and to add more value to these products.
 Its Aashirvaad, Sunfeast, Bingo and Candyman brands have been doing good business so the new categories will be launched in these brands so they can get a push in the market.